WDI-SEA/react-development-course-materials/04-APIs and Heroku/08-film-project-part4.md

 let details
 ```

-Now, you need to determine if there is a film to render or not.
+Now, you need to determine if there's a film to render or not.

 To do this, you just need to check if there's an `id` property on the `film` prop passed to `FilmDetail`.
 - If there isn't, you want to render the empty case you added in the last step.